What to Expect

 First, thanks for visiting us.
 Concordia is a congregation that delights in having visitors, and we want to be as helpful as we can be.
 There’s a lot going on around here, so it takes little time to figure it all out.
 Remember, we have all been there.
 Concordia is 140+ years old and so, in a way, all of us are newcomers.

 A heartfelt greeting is part of what makes a church a church.
 No matter what question you might have just ask.
 Our greeters are there to help you get settled and comfortable.

 Worship at Concordia values the heritage of Christian worship received through the centuries without sacrificing the joy of our particular 21st century time and place in worship form and song.
 Come and be energized by warm, Christ-centered worship.
-We have two worship spaces: the Sanctuary is a traditional-looking worship room with music led by organ and choirs, and the Concordia Center is a modern space with music led by our worship team using instruments like guitar, drums and keyboard.
+We have two worship spaces: the Sanctuary is a traditional-looking worship room with music led by organ and choirs at the 8:30 service, whereas the 10:30 service is led by a worship team using piano, guitar, and percussion.
+The Concordia Center is a modern space with music led by our worship team using instruments like guitar, drums and keyboard.

 Concordia is a church for people of all ages and backgrounds.
 Some people come dressed in a suit and tie and others in jeans.
 Come with your questions, doubts, and burdens and find healing and hope.

 We welcome children in worship.
 For those times when kids need a break, we offer a Cry Room in the Concordia Center for restless kids and nursing infants.
 We also offer Nursery from 8:30am-noon on Sunday mornings.
 Children, ages birth-four-years-old, are cared for in the Nursery, located directly across from the Concordia Center and through the doors to the Sanctuary Commons.
 Worship bags for children are available outside the worship center and sanctuary as well.